IRIS: Intrinsic Reward Image Synthesis: Related Work

-\paragraph{Reinforcement learning with intrinsic reward} Recent work in LLMs explores RLIF as a means to reduce reliance on human preference data or domain-specific verifiers.
+\paragraph{Reinforcement learning in image generation models} Reinforcement learning plays a key role in enhancing the performance of modern text-to-image generation models~\citep{betker2023improving,team2023gemini,wallace2024diffusion,esser2024scaling}.
+Early efforts primarily focused on training image reward models using human-labeled preference data~\citep{xu2023imagereward, wu2023human, xu2024visionreward}.
+To reduce reliance on manual annotation, subsequent work has explored automated reward generation.
+For example, \citet{yan2024vigor} leverage existing automatic scoring methods such as the Grounding DINO detector~\citep{liu2024grounding}. \citet{guo2025can} fine-tunes LLaVa-OneVision~\citep{li2024llava} to evaluate the alignment between the prompt and the generated image.
+Similarly, \citet{jiang2025t2i} utilize Visual Question Answering (VQA) models to provide feedback signals during training.
+However, our method get rid of the external models and guide the generation model with its intrinsic signals, making it adaptable to many scenarios. \paragraph{Reinforcement learning with intrinsic reward} Recent work in LLMs explores RLIF as a means to reduce reliance on human preference data or domain-specific verifiers.
 For instance, \citet{zhang2025right} and \citet{agarwal2025unreasonable} propose minimizing entropy as a form of reasoning incentivization.
 Building on this idea, \citet{zhao2025learning} introduce a self-certainty signal—defined as the cross-entropy between the output token distribution and a uniform distribution to guide RL training, reporting improved performance.
 In related efforts, \citet{prasad2024self} and \citet{zuo2025ttrl} generate multiple rollouts and leverage majority-vote outcomes to estimate advantages.
 To the best of our knowledge, we are the first to successfully train text-to-image generation models without external reward supervision.
-Our key insight lies in the observation that visual generative models exhibit lower self-confidence when producing visually rich and semantically meaningful images.
-This contrasts with findings in the LLM domain, where higher model self-confidence has been associated with better performance~\citep{zhang2025right,agarwal2025unreasonable,zhao2025learning}.
+Our key insight lies in the observation that visual generative models exhibit lower self-certainty when producing visually rich and semantically meaningful images.
+This contrasts with findings in the LLM domain, where higher model self-certainty has been associated with better performance~\citep{zhang2025right,agarwal2025unreasonable,zhao2025learning}.